 You can customize which functions you want with the button by clicking Customize Top Level Menu.

 You can use Google Assistant on Android and Siri on Apple iOS, which allows you to talk to the phone for it to perform different tasks.

 To access Google Assistant on Android, do the following:

 - Click the little icon on the bottom right

 - Click your profile picture on the top right

 After that, Google Assistant can be accessed by saying “Hey Google” or by holding down the Home button.

 - Turn on Press Home for Siri

 Siri can be accessed by saying “Hey Siri” or by holding down the Home button.

-Voice Typing on Android and Dictation on iOS allows you to talk and the phone will type what you say.
+Voice Typing on Android and Dictation on iOS allow you to talk, and the phone will type what you say.